uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Thesis Qualifier

 The thesis qualifying exam is intended to test your expertise in the topic you've chosen for your thesis.
+Prior to the exam, you'll need to turn in a 10 page thesis proposal, that outlines your planned work and includes a timeline.
 The exam consists of a 15-20 minute presentation which focuses on how your work will fit in with the current state of the field, and, more importantly, the reasons that you are most qualified to do this work.
 The goal of the presentation is to convince the committee of five faculty members (including your [thesis committee](#thesis-committee)) that you have a clear and concrete plan toward completing your thesis on time, and that the project you propose is appropriate for a thesis work.
-Your sup
+Your supervisor should be able to help you determine how best to discuss your work.
+After the presentation, there's an extended question period

 ### Thesis Committee